-The Procurement Shared Service division (PSS) is offering a Procurement Maturity Assessment product (PMA+) that is delivered virtually and meets the needs of universities seeking to benchmark their procurement, as recommended by government in the recent Procurement Green Paper.
+The Procurement Shared Service (PSS) is offering a Procurement Maturity Assessment (PMA+) and Procurement Value Assessment (PVA) that are delivered virtually and meet the needs of universities seeking to benchmark their procurement.
 PSS will continue to provide specialist procurement consulting and other resources to the sector with the aim of improving sector procurement.